vvksdatta/capabilityTool/README.md

 # wiptool

-*A capability-centric Web tool that can assist project managers in assembling teams.*
+*A capability-centric Web tool to assist project managers in assembling teams.*

 Overview
 ---
 This Web application is powered by a RESTful API on the backend.
 The API is developed using Java whereas, the client-side interface of the application(front-end) is developed using AngularJS and HTML.
 The backend API is further designed to interact with PostgreSQL database and the API of project management tool- Redmine.
+The following figure presents an overview of the architecture of the tool.

 ![alt text](https://github.com/vvksdatta/capabilityTool/blob/master/src/main/resources/assets/frontend/photos/BlockDiagram.png)

+Diving into the details
+---

 The backend It's a little bit of opinionated glue code which bangs together a set of libraries which have historically not sucked: